 Yes, definitely!
 Crazy car decorations are a big part of the rally.
-The bonnet and two front doors will be needed for sponsors and organiser’s stickers so be aware that we will put stickers over these areas.
+The bonnet and two front doors will be needed for sponsors and organiser’s stickers so keep those areas clear for them, the rest is up to you.

 Are the cars registered under Cancer Council?